 A History of Caring

-The founders of the first Ronald McDonald House believed that no child should face the weight of illness alone and designed programs that keep families near each other and the medical care they need.
+The founders of the first Ronald McDonald House believed that no child should face the weight of illness alone.
+They designed programs that keep families near each other and the medical care they need.

-The first Ronald McDonald House opened in 1974 and was inspired by Kim Hill, a four-year-old who battled leukemia while her dad, Fred, a Philadelphia Eagles football player, and mom, Fran, slept on waiting room chairs and ate from vending machines so they could always be by Kim’s side.
+The first Ronald McDonald House opened in 1974 and was inspired by Kim Hill.
+Kim was four-year-old who battled leukemia while her dad, Fred, a Philadelphia Eagles football player, and mom, Fran, slept on waiting room chairs and ate from vending machines so they could always be by Kim’s side.

 When Jimmy Murray, general manager for the Philadelphia Eagles, asked what could be done, Dr. Audrey Evans, a pioneering oncologist at Children’s Hospital Philadelphia, gave him a list.
 At the top was a house near the hospital where parents could rest to be strong for their children.
 Dr. Evans believed that family was an integral part of children’s care.